aksommerville/fullmoon4/README.md

 ### February

-- [x] Item possession and quantity
-- [x] Injury must end the active item, and don't begin while injured.
-- [x] Suppress movement during certain item actions (eg pitcher)
 - [ ] Synthesizer.
 - - [ ] Pitch wheel
 - - [ ] Sound effects -- I'm thinking a new platform hook, just fmn_play_sound(id) or so
 - - [ ] Do we need percussion?
 How is that going to work?
-- - [x] Change song per map header
-- - [x] Defer song start until first interaction. ...forcing to click Reset first, i'm ok with that.
-- - [x] Prevent rapid-fire sound effects, eg bouncing between two hazards.
-- [ ] UI for saved game management.
-- [x] (A) to dismiss menu -- zap input state on resuming game.
-- [x] Hit a fire from directly above at high velocity, sprites get all mixed up.
-- - Map 1, enter at the eastmost tree door, go straight down into the fire on broom or becheezled.
-- [x] Shovel and compass overlay/underlay appear even if we don't have the item
+- [ ] Can the umbrella shield against hazards you walk into, in addition to missiles?
+That would be preferable.

 ### March

 - [ ] Spells.
 - [ ] Music.
 We don't need every song yet, just like 3 or so.
 - [ ] Refine items.
+- - [ ] Corn: Eliminate.
+Same thing as Seed.
-- - [ ] Corn, seed: Decide whether these are the same thing.
-Sprite on actuation, and summon the bird or create a plant.
+- - [ ] Seed: Sprite on actuation, and summon the bird or create a plant.
 - - [ ] Cheese: Visual feedback.
 Maybe a second sound effect when it ends?
 - - [ ] Feather: Actuate blocks and ...whatever else a feather does.
 - - [ ] Coin: throw